YARC-Official/docs/songs/Setlist.md

 # 📥 DLC
 These are songs which we're making available separately from the main setlist.
 Maybe we want to spotlight a particular artist without overrepresenting their work; maybe we wish to cover some music that doesn't lend itself to full-band play.
 Whatever the reason, DLC is what we're calling it.

+# 📻 Genre-themed DLC
+These DLC packs each feature tracks from a variety of artists, with music broadly falling under a common genre.
+Expand your setlist's representation of your favorite genre with the corresponding DLC!

 ## 🎸 Assorted Rock 1
 Join us for our first pack of DLC with a collection of indie performances and electronic rock tracks!
-(A subset of this pack was originally released as Assorted Pack 1.)
+(A subset of this pack was previously released as Assorted Pack 1.)

 | Track | Artist | Album | Genre | Year |  Guitar | Bass | Drums | Keys | Vocals | Release | Link |
 | :-- | :-- | :-- | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: |